Python Programming Examples

-And in case, if any of the two condition evaluates to be false, then program flow executes else's body as shown in the sample run of above program with user input 34 given below:
+And if either of the two conditions is false, the program flow executes else's body, as shown in the following sample run of the above program with user input 34:

-print("Are You are Robot ? ") chk = input() if chk == "yes": print("\nSorry!\nRobots aren't Allowed here!") else: print("\nWelcome to codescracker.com!")
+print("Are you a Robot ? ") chk = input() if chk == "yes": print("\nSorry!\nRobots aren't Allowed here!") else: print("\nWelcome to codescracker.com!")

-Here is its sample run with user input yes:
+Here is its sample run with user input, "yes":

-And this is the third sample run with user input 123:
+And this is the third sample run with user input 123.

-This is the last demo program of this python exercise (examples) series.
+This is the last demo program of this Python exercise (examples) series.

 print("Create a Password: ") cp = input() print("\nEnter Two Numbers to Add: ") numOne = int(input()) numTwo = int(input()) print("\nEnter Password to Display the Result: ") ep = input() if cp == ep: sum = numOne + numTwo print("\nResult = ", sum) else: print("\nWrong Password!")